arbaaz-abz/DBMSProject/README.md

-THIS IS SMALL-TIME DBMS PROJECT BASED ON BOOKING TICKETS FOR BUSES ONLINE .
+THIS DBMS PROJECT BASED ON BOOKING TICKETS FOR BUSES ONLINE .
+What's New ? :
+1. E-Wallet
+2. Print Tickets On The Go
+3. Credit/Debit Card Card

 MY TEAMMATE : [ANKUSH] https://github.com/ankushop2/